justinjiajia/cloud_security/labs/lab_6.md

    While the stack is being created, examine the details in the **Events** tab and the **Resources** tab.
 You can monitor the progress of the resource-creation process and the resource status.

-5. Wait for the **Status** to change to CREATE_COMPLETE.
+6. Wait for the **Status** to change to CREATE_COMPLETE.

-6. Choose the **Outputs** tab.
+7. Choose the **Outputs** tab.

    <img width="800" src="https://github.com/user-attachments/assets/2975f4b6-74aa-4b20-bf0d-e1e78de6d841" />

 8. Copy the **URL** that is displayed, open a new web browser tab, paste the URL, and press ENTER.

-   The browser tab will open the application, which is running on the web server that this new CloudFormation stack created.
+   The browser tab will open the webpage, which is running on the web server that this new CloudFormation stack created.

    A CloudFormation stack can use reference values from another CloudFormation stack.
 For example, this portion of the *lab-instance* template references the *lab-network* template: